MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-admin-enhanced-metadata-scanning.md

 ## ConsiderationsSpecial notes and unsupported models

-* Datasets that have not been refreshed or re-published will be returned in API responses but without their detailed low-level information and expressions.
+* Datasets that have not been refreshed or republished will be returned in API responses but without their detailed low-level information and expressions.
 For example, you will see dataset name and lineage in the response, but not the dataset’s table and column names.
 * •	Datasets containing only DirectQuery tables will return low-level details only if they have been republished since enhanced metadata scanning has been enabled.
 This is because DirectQuery datasets don't use the regular Power BI dataset refresh flow that triggers caching.
 If, however, a dataset also contains tables that use import mode, caching takes place upon dataset refresh as described above, and it is not necessary for the dataset to be republished in order to for low-level details to be returned.
 * [Real time datasets](/connect-data/service-real-time-streaming.md), datasets with [Object Level Security](https://powerbi.microsoft.com/en-us/blog/object-level-security-ols-is-now-generally-available-in-power-bi-premium-and-pro/), [datasets with a live connection to AS-Azure and AS on-prem](/connect-data/desktop-analysis-services-tabular-data.md), and [Excel full fidelity datasets](/connect-data/service-excel-workbook-files#import-excel-data-into-power-bi.md) are not supported for detailed metadata.
 For unsupported datasets, the response returns the reason for not getting the detailed metadata about the dataset.
 It is found in a field named *schemaRetrievalError*, for example, *schemaRetrievalError: Unsupported request for RealTime model*.